-The Office continues to experience higher than anticipated turnover of staff with several joining Saskatchewan government agencies.
-The Office actively monitors projected salaries of auditors.
-It, as needed, adjusts salaries to pay its staff fairly.
-In addition, it offers staff career development opportunities and flexible work arrangements.
+While the Office remains successful in recruiting excellent staff, it continues to experience higher than anticipated staff turnover with several staff joining provincial government agencies.
+The Office actively monitors projected salaries.
+It adjusts, as needed, salaries to pay its staff fairly, and offers them career development opportunities and flexible work arrangements.

-In addition, the Office estimates the costs of contracted staff will increase by about 16%.
-Rates for contract students and recently designated accounting professionals from CPA firms steadily increased in recent years.
-To manage these increases the Office contracts from small to mid-size CPA firms whenever possible.
+In addition, rates for contract students and recently designated accounting professionals from CPA firms (contract staff) steadily increased in recent years.
+To manage these increases, the Office contracts staff from small to mid-size CPA firms whenever possible.
+The Office uses contract staff to meet its reporting deadlines and secure the necessary specialized knowledge to complete its work.